reactabular/reactabular/docs/table/column-definition.md

 ### **`header.format = label => <string|React element>`**

 If manipulating `propTypes` isn't enough, you can `format` the output.
 This should return something React can display.
+The result will be displayed **within** a table cell.

-Here we use it to inject an extra checkbox to the header cell.
+In the following example we use it to inject an extra checkbox to the header cell.

 **Example:**